top of page

 Ava.jpeg

-Ava Taylor (Flipote): Ava is thrilled to be making her debut at the Company Theatre in a show as fun and iconic as Tartuffe!
+Ava Taylor (Flipote): Ava is thrilled to be making her debut at The Company Theatre in a show as fun and iconic as Tartuffe!
 She was most recently seen in Webster Theatre Guild’s production of Rock of Ages last fall.
 Other favorite credits include Footloose (Ariel Moore) at Main Street Players, Godspell (“Bless the Lord”) at Blackfriars Theatre, Rise: A New Musical (Vitka) and The Pirates of Penzance (Kate) at JCC SummerStage.
 Ava has been nominated for the KCACTF MTI Scholarship and the Irene Ryan Acting Award for her performances at SUNY Brockport in The 25th Annual Putnam County Spelling Bee (Rona Lisa Peretti) and The Game’s Afoot (Inspector), respectively.
 She would like to thank her friends and family for their constant love and support, and hopes you enjoy the show! ig: avataaylor

-Noah Morris (Stage Manager): Noah is grateful for the opportunity to return to the Company Theatre for a second consecutive show this season, following his stint as lighting designer for Great Expectations.
+Noah Morris (Stage Manager): Noah is grateful for the opportunity to return to The Company Theatre for a second consecutive show this season, following his stint as lighting designer for Great Expectations.
 Noah’s prior stage management credits include productions with a variety of beloved Rochester theater companies, including the Rochester Community Players, Out of Pocket, Blackfriars, and WallByrd, as well as 55 performances of 26 distinct Rochester Fringe Festival shows in half a dozen venues over the years.

 This season, a portion of our ticket proceeds for all ASL-interpreted performances will be donated to Rochester Deaf Kitchen to help fight food insecurity within our city's Deaf community.
 Please join us in supporting this worthy cause!